JHSRobo/documentation/ros_startup.md

 Run: `ssh bottomside`

-If you get an error about ssh keys, run the command the error message provides you with, beginning with ssh-keygen.
+you get an error about ssh keys, run the command the error message provides you with, beginning with ssh-keygen.
 (This will be different depending on the system)

+### Method 1

+open a terminal window

+run: `bottomside`

+### Method 2

 Run: cd Github/ROVMIND/ros_workspace